 5. Engage with your viewers.

 When viewers talk to you, talk back!
 Engage with viewers in the comments.
 Respond to their questions, ask your own, and/or thank them for watching and commenting.
 You should also engage with your audience in the videos themselves through a call to action.
-It can range from asking them to “like” the video and subscribe to your channel to asking them to comment something specific, or share the video with a friend, family member, or colleague.
+It can range from asking them to “like” the video and subscribe to your channel to asking them to comment on something specific or share the video with a friend, family member, or colleague.
 In addition, you can invite them to check out a related blog post or a relevant channel, or to sign up for your newsletter or a course, etc.

 To recap, if you’re thinking about starting a YouTube channel, go ahead and start thinking about and writing down those content ideas.
 Check out what your audience is interested in, ask about, and add those ideas to your content list.
 Decide on a posting schedule that’s realistic for you, and set aside time weekly to create your videos in batches.
 Prioritize quality over looks, and be sure to engage with your viewers as much as possible.
 You got this!